emanbukh/livewire-chirper/README.md

 ## About Livewire-Chirper

-A simple application that created based on Tweeter.com.
-The chirp resemble tweet action when posting a post.
+A simple application created based on Twitter.com, wherein 'chirps' emulate the action of tweets when posting content.

     * Tackle authentication features like login and registration using Laravel Breeze
     * Handle form for creating a post and display list using livewire component